Jzbooth/Booth_Metis/Project_2/README.md

 ## Conclusion

 In conclusion, the final models for batters and pitchers had an adjusted testing R^2 of .61 nad .63 respectively.
 This means that 61% and 63% of the variance can be explained by the model.
 The variables found to be most useful in predicting the salaries of batters are: Age, Sacrifice Hits, Hits into Double Play (GDP), Hits, Runs, Total Bases, Walks, RBIs, Plate appearances and At Bats.
-Yhe variables found to be most useful in predicting the salaries of pitchers are: Age, HR per 9, Walks per 9, Games Started, Strikeouts/Wins, Loses, HR, Complete Games, RBIs, Plate appearances and At Bats.
+Yhe variables found to be most useful in predicting the salaries of pitchers are: Age, HR per 9, Walks per 9, Games Started, Strikeouts/Wins, Loses, HR, Complete Games, Runs and Shutouts.

+## Additional information

+Additional information including a powerpoint and the jupyter note book can be found in the github repo with the same name as this blog.